Chinz/slate_apidocs/source/index.html.md

 # Accessing the inventory of a managed southbound resource

-FODIM allows northbound clients to monitor telemetry data from southbound compute, network, and storage resources including chassis by exposing Redfish SystemService endpoints.
+The FODIM allows northbound clients to monitor telemetry data from southbound compute, network, and storage resources including chassis by exposing Redfish SystemService endpoints.
 It also offers the capability to search southbound resources by applying filters.

 Use these endpoints to discover information on all the telemetry you want to monitor such as CPU utilization, memory utilization, processor power consumption, thermal health.